FreeClimbAPI/Node-IVR-How-To-Guide/call-router-2.0/README.md

 Specifically, the project will:

 -   Answer An incoming call from the user
--   Collect DTMF input from the user
+-   Collect DTMF and/or speech input from the user
--   Route the users call to based in DTMF input
+-   Route the users call to based in DTMF/speech input

 ## Setting up your new app within your FreeClimb account